lobalani/jasmine-js-testing/hard_to_test_js_code.md

 })();
 ```

+In the above code refactor we introduced a `pollBridge` object that will act as a contract between the various components.
+We pass the bridge into the `submit` and `view`.

+By adding a bridge we are reducing the tight coupling between the various components.
+For example, if the `polls` `add` method was changed to `addPoll` we would only need to change the `pollBridge` mapping to `add: polls.addPoll`, and wouldn't need to change any code in the submit object since it uses the bridge and not the `polls` object directly.

 Private Parts
 -------------

 Encapsulation and data hiding are great.
-However, these practices can make testing harder.
+However, doing so can make testing harder.
 This might be acceptable, it just depends on what we need.

+We don't need to have 100% unit test coverage so this may be okay.
+However, if we do want to test these areas then we may need to expose them somehow.

 **Example**

-Here we have a person object.
-We're using the revealing module pattern to give us public and private parts.
-The way this works is, whatever is returned in the last statement will be public.
-So here we have a public eat method and everything else is private.
-So the chew and the swallow functions will be private.

-If we really wanted to unit test chew and swallow functions, we would need to expose those as public.
-So a way we could do that is we could just say chew, map it to the chew function in the return object.

-It's not always the best option to make everything public, but if we want to unit test our things, we need to have access to it somehow.
-We don't have to have 100% unit test coverage, so we might not need to expose everything.
+Let's take a look at the following code snippet:

 ```JavaScript
 var person = (function(){